Skip to main content

 Our guidance on the planning, implementation and policy development around the incorporation of generative AI into your schools emphasizes the need for strategic well-informed decisions ensuring meaningful learning opportunities and equity are at the forefront of all genAI efforts.

-Our digital instructional materials offer guidance and support on instructional design, digital equity and best practices for general technology and digital platform integration, helping Oregon schools create and implement accessible, engaging, high quality digital learning experiences for all K-12 students.
+Our digital learning materials offer guidance and support on aspects of digital learning including instructional design, digital equity and best practices for general technology and digital platform integration, helping Oregon schools create and implement accessible, engaging, high quality digital learning experiences for all K-12 students.